kenjdavidson/kenjdavidson.content/page/colophon/implementation.md

 order: 1
 ---

+### Framework

 As mentioned before, this site is (and always will be) a work in progress.
 Things will be broken, missing, probably doing some funky things; for which I apologize.

 The current implementation of the site is based upon:

 - [Gatsby](https://www.gatsbyjs.com/) and [React](https://reactjs.org/) cause they are awesome and as new to them as I am, I'm hooked.
 - Hosted on [Gitub Pages](https://pages.github.com/) as all great seem to be.
 - Styled using [Grommet](https://v2.grommet.io/), a React based library that (doesn't mesh 100% with Gatsby) provides some unique and useful functionality.

-## Framework
-### Grommet
+#### Grommet

 I'll be completely honest - it looked cool and I do really like the library.
 But after getting a little more of it under my belt, I think that it was a bit much for my personal site.
 There are a few things like:

 - Theming
 - Responsiveness (a bigger one)
 - Anchors - which is a massive annoyance.
 They don't work well with Gatsby, and require some magic wrapping to convert to `<Link/>` or injected with `navigate(href)` based on whether it's an internal link or not.
 Without this, Gatsby becomes un-Gatsby and super annoying.
 - and some other things

 That I've needed to work around (most likely in not the best way) in order to get things how I prefer them.

 When I get a chance, I see myself moving away form Grommet, back to `theme-ui` and regular `styled-components` (or maybe `emotion`).
 We'll see, but at this point the positives don't outweight the negatives.

-### Antd
+#### Antd

 With the pain points I've mentioned, I have been researching other frameworks and I will probably try convert [Grommet](https://v2.grommet.io/) to [Antd](https://ant.design/).
 It looks like it's got a much richer set of components - which more importantly contain the functionalty that I'm missing and don't particularly want to write myself into Grommet.

 The page template definitely isn't that difficult to replicate and I've gotten a working system of:

-## Design & planning
+### Design & planning

 I've been attempting to categorize the types of `Mdx` created based on the highest level categories:

-### Posts
+#### Posts

 Single serve `Mdx` files used to create full content articles.

-### Timelines
+#### Timelines

 Single serve `Mdx` files used for individual education or experience content.

-### Pages/Sections
+#### Pages/Sections

 Pages and sections provide a consistent and extendable method of describing and building pages externally from the `/src/` which I'm hoping to eventually just use as gatsby plugins.

-## Themes
+### Themes

 I've been playing around with a few of the [top 50 schemes](https://visme.co/blog/website-color-schemes/) published here.
 Some of them don't work well without the higher end graphics/imagery for which they were designed; but they're fun to play around with.

 - **Cool and Fresh** (4)
 - **Striking and Simple** (12)